DOI-USGS/asc-public-docs/docs/concepts/glossary.md

 ### Positive West Longitude
 The reported longitude values for a target body increase positive to the West.
 ### Predicted
 "Predicted" kernels are NAIF SPICE kernels that are created during the planning phase of a mission.
-These contain expected trajectories, but may or may not be close to the actual trajectories like recontructed or smithed kernels are.
+These contain expected trajectories, but may or may not be close to the actual trajectories like reconstructed or smithed kernels are.
 ### Prime Meridian
 Prime Meridian (W) location is the third Euler angle which is expressed as a rotation about the North Pole as a function of time.
 The reference frame is J2000.
 ### Projection X